bsamek/evergreen-wiki/Commit-Queue.md

 * `--force`

-Note that use of this flag is monitored.
-This flag forces the item to the front of the queue, to revert more quickly.
+This flag forces the item to the front of the queue.
+Use this sparingly and only for urgent scenarios, such as an urgent revert.

 ### Feedback
 The merge is performed by a "Commit Queue Merge" task added to the patch when the changes reach the head of the queue.